CC-MNNIT/DevJam/Instructions.md

 If you want to add your projects to this repository then follow these instructions:

 * Fork this repository.
-* Add your project in README.md file in the following format -
+* Add following deatils about your project in README.md file -

     <code>Team Name:</code>